A-Georgiou/Starbucks-Simulator-Swift-App/README.md

-# Starbucks Simulator - Guide to use
+# Starbucks Simulator - Coffee Shop Finder
 This Application was built as part of a series of teaching myself swift for ios app development through xcode.

 ## How to run code